djcard/bx-aws-lambda-template/readme.md

 ## Tests

 Please use the `src/test` folder for your unit tests.
 You can either test using TestBox o JUnit if it's Java.

-## Github Actions Automation

-The github actions will clone, test, package, deploy your module to ForgeBox and the Ortus S3 accounts for API Docs and Artifacts.
-So please make sure the following environment variables are set in your repository.

-> Please note that most of them are already defined at the org level

-* `FORGEBOX_TOKEN` - The Ortus ForgeBox API Token
-* `AWS_ACCESS_KEY` - The travis user S3 account
-* `AWS_ACCESS_SECRET` - The travis secret S3

-> Please contact the admins in the `#infrastructure` channel for these credentials if needed

 ## Ortus Sponsors